Cuba, the photographic proposal of Cruz del Cueto

-So, the Cuban photographer Juan Manuel Cruz del Cueto, a graduate of the Photoreporter course at the International Institute of Journalism of Cuba, in his artistic career he has been documenting all over Cuba those places, landscapes and events that have attracted him the most visually.
+Precisely the Cuban photographer Juan Manuel Cruz del Cueto, a graduate of the Photoreporter course at the International Institute of Journalism of Cuba, in his artistic career he has been documenting all over Cuba those places, landscapes and events that have attracted him the most visually.
 We are talking about a young man with cultural concerns and with a very special visual sensitivity.
 He has managed to capture the essence of a mestizo, multicultural Cuba, always on the move and open to any passerby who wants to know it in depth.

-The photographic stock of Juan Manuel illustrates, as a result of his investigative work, a Cuba marked by the stamp of religious, gastronomic, musical, social diversity, etc. Through a tour of its photographic series we can get to know those special places that deserve a visit, those annual events that we cannot miss, that typical Cuban food that makes us lick our fingers, and those paradisiacal beaches that make us return again and again.1- Cities outside the traditional tourist route
+The photographic stock of Juan Manuel illustrates, as a result of his investigative work, a Cuba marked by the stamp of religious, gastronomic, musical, social diversity, etc. Through a tour of its photographic series we can get to know those special places that deserve a visit, those annual events that we cannot miss, that typical Cuban food that makes us lick our fingers, and those paradisiacal beaches that make us return again and again.1- Cities that escape the traditional tourist route

 Juan Manuel, as a Habana urbanite, has been looking for just the opposite of what he already has in his hometown.
 He has preferred to search for cities and towns beyond the tourist guides, which keep that local virginity that attracts him so much.
 Towns such as Hershey, located 54 km from Habana, founded by the American Milton Hershey as a model town, by the sugar processing factory from the famous chocolate brand.
 Today it is a "ghost" town, which offers very peculiar urban landscapes.
-Here, you can take pictures of their typical houses, the ruins of some buildings, as well as portraits of their inhabitants.
+You can take photographs of their typical houses, the ruins of some buildings, as well as portraits of their inhabitants.

 2-Natural landscapes for recreation and relaxation